mandelsoft/ttycolors/README.md

 The APIs support cascaded output format management.
 Foreground and background colors as well as the output modes can be enabled and disabled independently.
+It is possible to insert format statements into surrounding ones.

 The main package `github.com/mandelsoft/ttycolors` contains the management of native and composed